How to install PICR

 -

-PICR will actually respond on all domains that point to it, but this is the domain used when sending out external links. -
+PICR will actually respond on all domains that point to it, but this is the domain used when sending out external links.
+This URL will also need to be set up on your reverse proxy. -

 Run PICR